 Author of Five Children and It and The Railway Children

-As mentioned in The Guardian: Children's author Dame Jacqueline Wilson has written the foreword for Elisabeth Galvin’s biography on Nesbit.
+- As featured by The Guardian: Children's author Dame Jacqueline Wilson has written the foreword for Elisabeth Galvin’s biography on Nesbit.
 Writing in The Extraordinary Life of E Nesbit, Wilson notes that Noël Coward was among Nesbit’s most passionate admirers.
-“The books certainly rivet me too – and I hope … Galvin’s biography will introduce many more readers to her children’s books,” she said.
+“The books certainly rivet me too – and I hope … Galvin’s biography will introduce many more readers to her children’s books,” she said

 Imagine being one of the most well-loved children’s authors of all time, yet your readers don’t know if you’re a man or a woman.
 Or even your real name.
 E. Nesbit is really Edith Nesbit, who wrote more than 100 novels, plays and poetry collections for children and adults between 1885 and 1923.